 sprintf_s(sql_str, "INSERT INTO test_tbl1 (id,name,age) VALUES (1,'Tom', 18),(2,'Jerry', 20),(3,'Bob', 22)"); if (mysql_query(&con_oboracle, sql_str) != 0) { fprintf(stderr, "Error: %s\n", mysql_error(&con_oboracle)); mysql_close(&con_oboracle); return 1; } printf("Data inserted successfully\n");Query data.

-Execute an SQL statement to retrieve data from the table and print the retrieved data row by row.
-If the data is retrieved successfully, print a success message.
-If the retrieval fails, print an error message and exit the application.
-Perform the following steps:
+Execute an SQL query to retrieve data from the table and print the retrieved data line by line.
+If the data retrieval is successful, print a success message; if the retrieval fails, print an error message and exit the program.
+The specific steps are as follows:

-sprintf_s()function to format and store an SQL statement in ansql_strarray.
-This SQL statement retrieves data of all columns in thetest_tbl1table.Call the
+sprintf_s()function to format and store an SQL query string in thesql_strcharacter array.
+This SQL query statement is used to retrieve all column data from thetest_tbl1table.Use the

 Use